jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-typescript-error-remediation-plan.md

 1. Fix TypeScript errors in the file
 2. Run `npm run type-check` to verify fixes
 3. Run tests related to the modified code
+4. Verify the component renders correctly in the UI (for UI components)
-4. Check the file off in this document
+5. Check the file off in this document
+6. Add a comment with the date and developer name who fixed it
-5. Commit changes with message format: `fix(types): Resolve TypeScript errors in [filename]`
+7. Commit changes with message format: `fix(types): Resolve TypeScript errors in [filename]`

 ## Error Remediation Checklist